ikron/TPC_GWAS/README.md

 In folder /data/ the data files are:
 1. phenotypes.csv
    - A csv file that contains the phenotypic measurements for each growth rate assay.
-The columns are: Block = experimental block, Temp = temperature, Family = To which family in the NAM population a strain belongs to (natural strains have 'O'), Genotype = name of the strain, tindex = index for time points, GCham = growth chamber, Replicate, replicate ID, t1 to 8 = values of many mm the mycelium has grown (the first time point should have a value of zero), Genot = name of the strain that corresponds to name in the genotype file
+The columns are: Block = experimental block, Temp = temperature, Family = To which family in the NAM population a strain belongs to (natural strains have 'O'), Genotype = name of the strain, tindex = index for time points, GCham = growth chamber, Replicate, replicate ID, t1 to 8 = values of many mm the mycelium has grown (the first time point should have a value of zero), Genot = name of the strain that corresponds to name in the genotype file.
+This data is used to calculate growth rates can generate the 'genomeans.csv' file.
 2. genomeans.csv
    - A csv file that contains mean growth rates for all genotypes.
 Used as input data in GWAS.
 The columns are: Genot = name of the strain that corresponds to name in the genotype file, Temp = temperature, Family = To which family in the NAM population a strain belongs to (natural strains have 'O'), meanger = mean growth rate of the strain
 3. splineresults.csv